Athletic Parent-Athlete Agreement

 As any athlete may be injured, we particularly wish to remind each of you that, when practice begins, all athletes are insured under the Pupils Benefit Plan, Inc. The insurance contract is the same one that covers all students in the Scotia-Glenville Schools.
 A parent information brochure can be obtained from the Athletic Office.

-The policy will pay only in excess of benefits paid by another policy.
-It is, therefore, requested that claims be first made to the carrier of your family or employer policy.
-Parents should call the Director of Athletics at 518-382-1237 to report any injury that requires medical attention to assure that claims are made promptly.
 Responsibility for any medical expenses not covered by insurance will be assumed by the parents.
 In the event an injury does result in expenses that will be covered by our policy, our insurance company will reimburse you directly.
 You will be responsible for paying the bills to doctors and hospitals.
 Our company does not pay these bills.

 Procedures/Policies for Student-Athletes Quitting Team/Dismissal

-Any athlete who quits a team after the team has been selected will face disciplinary action.
+Any athlete who quits a team after the team has been selected may face disciplinary action.
 Up to 40% of the next sport season a student goes out for can be suspended.
+An athlete who is dismissed from a team by a coach for violating team rules will also be suspended from the next sport season the student participates up to 40%.
+Repeat offenders of either rule, can be suspended from any further participation on any athletic team.

 School Issued Uniforms and Equipment